togfoxy/XPlaneFLyWithLUA/FSE_Interface_vFox/Readme.md

 * Adjusted the window just a touch

 Version 1.16Foxyv6 2019-June-7 TOGFox
-* Corrected a defect where barameter was not always set automatically
+* Corrected a defect where barometer was not always set automatically

 Version 1.16Foxyv7 2019-June-10 TOGFox
-* Corrected a defect where barameter was updating too often.
+* Corrected a defect where barometer was updating too often.
 Now updates once on takeoff